 - Belief and Thought

-Two topics courses in the area of their specific major concentration, as approved by their advisors: e.g. a student with a concentration in Jewish History will need two courses in that area; a student of Jewish Thought will likewise require two courses in Jewish Thought; and so on for Literature, Scriptural Studies, etc. (Note: the topics will typically be more specific than the categories listed above for the Distribution Requirements).
+Two topic courses in the area of their specific major concentration, as approved by their advisor: e.g., a student with a concentration in Jewish History will need two courses in that area; a student of Jewish Thought will likewise require two courses in Jewish Thought; and so on for Literature, Scriptural Studies, etc. (Note: the topics will typically be more specific than the categories listed above for the Distribution Requirements).

-Students will take three electives in a field related to their topic, as approved by their advisor.
-A student focusing on Jewish Thought Since Spinoza may, for instance, be advised to take an additional course in modern Jewish History or a course on Maimonides or a related course on Enlightenment philosophy.
+Three electives courses in a field related to their topic, as approved by their advisor.
+A student focusing on Jewish Thought since Spinoza may, for instance, be advised to take an additional course in modern Jewish History or a course on Maimonides or a related course on Enlightenment philosophy.

-Students will take one 4000-level class selected in consultation with their advisors and relevant to their program of study.
+Students will take one 4000-level class selected in consultation with their advisor and relevant to their program of study.

 For more information, please contact the Jewish Studies Program Director at firstname.lastname@example.org.